 9. Rekky your tent neighbours.

-Can’t tell you how important this is.
-Choose wisely, and pitch up next to a bunch of likeminded funsters, you’re going to have a great weekend.
+Choose wisely and pitch up next to a bunch of likeminded funsters, then you’re going to have a great weekend.
 Even if you don’t become best mates, you’re all there for the same reason and you want the same vibe from your weekend.
 Choose poorly, and end up with people around you who are on a totally different wavelength, then things could get aggro, messy, and make you stressed out and miserable.

 10. Make a budget for the whole weekend!

-If I go there with a general idea of what I want to spend, and what I can afford to spend whilst I’m there, then it means I’m not constantly stressing about how much things cost.
-I know what my budget is and so I can just get on with enjoying the festival.
+If you go there with a general idea of what you can afford to spend, then it means you're not constantly stressing about how much things cost.
+You know what your budget is and so you can just get on with enjoying the festival.